 Lighting design by Cristian Niculescu

-Produced by Youth Theater, Piatra-Neamț
+Produced by Youth theatre, Piatra-Neamț

 Băgău